 - 1.)
 Parabens are safe in the concentrations they are used in skin care and cosmetics, even with repeated normal use (Critical Reviews in Toxicology, 2005; FDA.gov).

 - 2.)
-Organic acids are not often significant protection against many types of bacteria (Cosmetics and Toiletries, 2005).
+Organic acids and other paraben alternatives are not often significant protection against many types of bacteria (Cosmetics and Toiletries, 2005).
 These include: